reemooshaa/SaudiDevOrg/README.md

  - **Day 34**: Using this.
  - **Day 35**: Using Inheritance in functions to inherit features and properties.
  - **Day 36**: Deleting Properties in the object.
+ - **Day 37**: using (hasOwnProperty) function to clarify the avilability of the property in an object.